camreon/justclothesbutclothes/readme.md

      index: template
    ```
 - then you can add tags to that category within the panel or the raw `piece.txt` files

+## Adding Content

+- add a new folder in `./content/1-pieces`
+- folder name must start with the next number and contain a `piece.txt` file
+- `piece.txt` is where you define each item's name, tags, etc.
+- images of the piece should also be in this folder

 ## The Panel